sivaraam/lxconf-ruby/README.md

-lconf - The Laptop Configuration tool
+lxconf - The Laptop Configuration tool
 ---

 This Gem is created to automate the configuration process